 |Duplicate Elimination||It is not possible in Apache Hadoop||Apache Spark process every records exactly once hence eliminates duplication.|

 |Language Support||Primary Language is Java but languages like C, C++, Ruby, Python, Perl, Groovy is also supported using Hadoop Streaming||Apache Spark Supports Java, Scala, Python and R|

 Apache Hadoop vs Apache Spark both are the most important tool for processing Big Data.
 They both have equally specific weight in Information Technology domain.
 Any developer can choose between Apache Hadoop and Apache Spark based on their project requirement and ease of handling.
 If you are working in a Real-time environment and fast processing, you must choose Apache Spark.
 The truth is that Apache Spark and Apache Hadoop have a symbiotic relationship with each other.
 Apache Hadoop provides features that Apache Spark does not possess such as distributed file system.

 Apache Hadoop is a more mature platform for batch processing.
 You can integrate a large number of products with Apache Hadoop.
 Even if Apache Spark is more powerful but the facts are that – you still need HDFS to store all the data, If you want to use other Hadoop components like Hive, Pig, Impala, HBase, Sqoop or other projects.
 This concludes you will still need to run Hadoop and MapReduce alongside Apache Spark to utilize all the resources of Big Data Package.

-This has been a guide to Apache Hadoop vs Apache Spark, their Meaning, Head to Head Comparison, Key Differences, Comparision Table, and Conclusion.
+This has been a guide to Apache Hadoop vs Apache Spark.
+Here we have discussed Apache Hadoop vs Apache Spark head to head comparison, key difference along with infographics and comparison table.
 You may also look at the following articles to learn more –